-The NAPP photography held by MIL covers most of California, though coverage varies for each of the three cycles.
+The NAPP photography held by the UCSB Library covers most of California, though coverage varies for each of the three cycles.
 Most of the southern half of California is covered by all three sets of NAPP photography.
-The format of the majority of MIL's NAPP photography is positive transparencies, with black and white coverage for some areas, and color infrared for others (this varies depending on the cycle of the photography).
-Only pictorial coverage is available for most of the 2nd and 3rd cycle NAPP photography at MIL.
+The format of the majority of the UCSB Libary's NAPP photography is positive transparencies, with black and white coverage for some areas, and color infrared for others (this varies depending on the cycle of the photography).
+Only pictorial coverage is available for most of the 2nd and 3rd cycle NAPP photography.
 In our catalog, the NAPP photography is divided into three Flight IDs based on the cycle: NAPP, NAPP-2C, and NAPP-3C.